Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pivotglobalizationsettings/_index.md

 ```

-In Excel,some names are not allowed to be the PivotFields' name of PivotTable.
-They are different in different region.
+Gets the text for specified protected name.
+In Ms Excel, some names are not allowed to be used as the name of PivotFields in PivotTable.
+They are different in different region, user may specify them explicitly according to the used region.

 **Parameters:**
 | Parameter | Type | Description |